johanhelsing/bevy_trauma_shake/README.md

 }
 ```

-Maybe I went a little overboard and I should remove one of those ways, in any case, they can be toggled through the features: `system_param`, `events`, `commands`,
+Maybe I went a little overboard and I should remove one of those ways, in any case, they can be toggled through the features: `system_param`, `events`, `commands`.

 ## Optional configuration